namanxajmera/website-builder/docs/SETUP.md

 ### Run Sample Transformation

-Test the complete pipeline with a simple website:
+Verify the complete pipeline with a simple website:

 ```bash
 # Launch dashboard